Magical Beginnings of a Boston Magician Part 4

 I found a supplier who apparently had what I was looking for.
 The company was Diamonds Magic, and I called to get information.

-“Diamonds magic…” were the first words I heard.
-I learned I was talking to Eddie Gardner, and yes, he had what I was looking for.
-He asked me where I lived.
-I told him, “Wilmington”.
-At that point, Eddie suggested I stop by his shop in Peabody to see the prop.
-That was a big surprise… there was a real magic shop in Peabody?
-The only shop I was aware of was Hank Lee’s Magic Factory.
-Which was a well stocked, and a long established Magic Shop in Boston.
-My only hesitation with dropping into Hank’s was the Boston drive and, more so, the Boston parking.
+“Diamonds, magic…” were the first words I heard.
+As I learned I was talking to Eddie Gardner, and yes, he had what I was looking for.
+Inquisitively, he asked me where I lived.
+When I told him, “Wilmington,” Eddie suggested I stop by his shop in Peabody to see the prop.
+To my surprise, there was a real magic shop in Peabody.
+You see, the only shop I was aware of was Hank Lee’s Magic Factory, which was a well-stocked and long-established Magic Shop in Boston.
+Despite my interest, my only hesitation with dropping into Hank’s was the Boston drive and, more so, the Boston parking.

 So, I got directions and headed to Diamonds Magic.